-DATE OF ORDER: MAY 22, 2020 Goes into effect at 8:00 a.m. on May 26, 2020
+DATE OF ORDER: JUNE 12, 2020 Goes into effect at 8:00 a.m. on June 15, 2020

-EMERGENCY ORDER #3
+EMERGENCY ORDER #5

 Public Health Orders have worked to flatten the curve of infections of COVID-19 throughout Dane County.
 In Dane County, the average number of daily cases dropped once the physical distancing measures within the Orders went into place.
-Additionally, the percent of people testing positive for COVID-19 in Dane County has dropped from 5.7 percent before the Orders went into place to 2.2 percent.
+This period of low case incidence was followed by a gradual increase in daily cases once community testing increased.
+The percent of people testing positive for COVID-19 in Dane County has, on average, remained under 2 percent since mid-April.

-This is a critical time for Dane County to maintain the momentum of minimizing the spread of COVID-19 and halt further transmission.
+This is a critical time for Dane County to maintain the momentum of minimizing the spread of COVID-19, keeping people healthy, and maintaining a level of transmission that is manageable by healthcare and public health systems.
 Public Health Madison & Dane County (PHMDC) is using data and science to determine what actions are necessary across Dane County to slow the spread of the disease.
-To achieve this goal, PHMDC assesses the percentage of individuals who test positive, the average number of daily cases, average number of daily tests conducted, hospital capacity, testing capacity for healthcare workers, healthcare worker positivity rate, lab reporting timeliness and contact tracing, community spread, and the levels of people presenting to emergency departments with COVID-like symptoms.
+As per the metrics indicated in Forward Dane, we are within the criteria that supports movement to Phase 2.
+These metrics are in the 'green' category-percent positive, tests per day, hospital staff testing capacity, hospitals operating outside of crisis care, healthcare worker positivity rate, and COVID-like syndromic monitoring.